Simple answer = YES. Read on to see why you should visit Ireland in August.

 What can I expect to see as I tour around Ireland in August?

-Ireland in August is a beautiful time of year to visit.
+Ireland in August is beautiful.
+It’s a great time of year to visit.
 Many wildflowers are in bloom in the hedgerows and on the hillsides.
-These include fantastically bright red/purple fuchsia and vibrant orange montbretia.
-Vivid purples and creamy white of blooming heather decorate upland areas during August.

-The long days of August also make wildlife spotting easier.
-You may be lucky enough to see eagles, foxes, hedgehogs, badgers and stouts when hiking or cycling.
+You may be lucky enough to spot Irish wildlife in August too.
+Look out for eagles, foxes, hedgehogs, badgers and stouts while hiking or cycling with us.

 A herd of native red deer inhabit Killarney National Park.
 Sometimes these magnificent animals make a guest appearance when we visit!